 - Depth: max.
 3.5 meters

 With its beautiful color, it is pretty to look at.
-After a 2-hour stroll, you have walked around the lake and seen it in all its beauty.
+It takes about 2 hours to leisurely stroll around the lake and see it in all its beauty.
 So, head to the restaurant afterward to enjoy a drink.
 In summer, you can rent boats!

 This is also a popular place for people interested in flora and fauna, as it provides a lot of information about them.
 Also, bird watchers are here to see migrating birds that stop by in the spring and fall.

 This would also be my top tip for staying if you want to explore the beautiful South Tyrol region.

 Lago di Braies / Pragser Wildsee / Lake Prags